Tommypop2/Rendy3D/README.md

 - [ ] Pixel shaders
 - [ ] Apply vertex shaders efficiently to every vertex
   - Don't know how to do this yet without wasting work (applying multiple times to the same vertex if it appears in multiple triangles), or allocating memory
+- [ ] Compile as WASM and allow running in the browser

 ## Useful Resources